-Two examples:

-• Write a narrative piece in which the following words appear 'and then they finally realised that it didn't really matter anymore'.
+Assignment 3 Two examples: Writing to narrate Write a narrative piece in which the following words appear 'and then they finally realized that it didn't really matter anymore'.
 Note to teachers: the words may appear in any part of the narrative writing.
 Candidates may write in a range of appropriate narrative forms, e.g. the opening or closing chapter of a novel or a short story.

-Write a fictional or autobiographical account of an important or lifechanging event.
+Write a fictional or autobiographical account of an important or life- changing event.
 Note to teachers: candidates may write in a range of appropriate narrative forms and perspectives, e.g. a short story or several diary entries.